Cat & dog registration

 A dog that is kept for the purpose of guarding non-residential premises is automatically a dangerous dog under the Domestic Animals Act 1994.
 This has effect throughout Victoria, and it cannot be revoked – the dog is a dangerous dog for life, even if it ceases to be used for the purpose of guarding non-residential premises.

-Council has adopted a new Domestic Animals Management Plan for 2013-17.
-Key objectives of the Plan include to:
+Council has adopted a new Domestic Animals Management Plan for 2017-21(PDF, 1MB) Key objectives of the Plan include to:

 - increase the number of registered domestic animals in the municipality